mackerelio/go-check-plugins/check-dns/README.md

   -q, --querytype=        DNS record query type where TYPE =(A, AAAA, SRV, TXT, MX, ANY) (default: A) -c, --queryclass=       DNS record class type where TYPE =(IN, CS, CH, HS, NONE, ANY) (default: IN)
       --norec             Set not recursive mode
   -a, --expected-address= IP-ADDRESS you expect the DNS server to return.
-If multiple addresses are returned at once, you have to match the whole string of addresses separated with commas
+If multiple addresses are returned at once, you have to specify whole string of addresses
 ```

 ## For more information